LinkedIn Profile best practices

 The LinkedIn profile page is the foundation for your personal branding.
 And we regularly add features to increase its capabilities as a personal marketing platform and give you new ways to signal your skills and motivations.
 If you haven’t checked your profile page recently, you might well find new ways to build your personal brand.

-Here are 20 profile features you should check and update for 2024.
+Here are 12 profile features you should check and update for 2025.
 Some of them are very quick wins, some of them may take a little bit of time – but all of them are very worthwhile.
 They will help to give you the LinkedIn profile and personal brand that you deserve.

-1. Choose the right profile picture for LinkedIn.
+1. Choose the right profile picture for LinkedIn

 Your profile picture is your calling card on LinkedIn – it’s how people are introduced to you and (visual beings that we are) it governs their impressions from the start.
-There are some great posts explaining how to pick the right profile picture on LinkedIn – but here are some quick tips to start with: make sure the picture is recent and looks like you, make up your face takes up around 60% of it (long-distance shots don’t stand out), wear what you would like to wear to work, and smile with your eyes!
+There are some great posts explaining how to pick the right profile picture on LinkedIn – but here are some quick tips to start with: make sure the picture is recent and looks like you, make sure your face takes up around 60% of it (long-distance shots don’t stand out), wear what you would like to wear to work, and smile with your eyes!

 There’s no rule that says the description at the top of your profile page has to be just a job title.
 Use the headline field to say a bit more about how you see your role, why you do what you do, and what makes you tick.
 If you’ve got sales reps at your company who are on the ball with social selling, then take a quick look at their profile page headlines for inspiration.
 They will almost certainly have more than their job titles in there.

-4. Record and display your name pronunciation.
+3. Record and display your name pronunciation

 Tired of having your name mispronounced?
 You can help solve that by recording and displaying your name pronunciation on your LinkedIn profile.
 With it, people can listen to how you pronounce your name, so they can say it correctly.
 Learn more about adding this feature here.